aayushraman/OverlapPlots/README.md

 ## Inquiries

-Please add issues if you have any questions/comments regarding the "overlap plots" or please contact directly at [aayushraman09\@gmail.com](mailto:aayushraman09@gmail.com){.email}.
+Please add issues if you have any questions/comments regarding the "overlap plots" or please contact directly at [aayushraman09\@gmail.com](mailto:aayushraman09@gmail.com).

 ## Contributors

-1. Ayush T Raman [original authors]
+1. Ayush T Raman [original author]
 2. Daniel Palacios [currently working on the bioconductor package]
-3. Zhandong Liu [Supervised the work]
+3. Zhandong Liu [supervised the work]